Free STD Testing in Colorado

 Medically reviewed by one or more members of the editorial board

-Discover Nearby Options
+Explore Nearby Options

-STD testing centers in Colorado
+Find an STD testing location near Colorado

 County-wise, STI rates are the highest in Denver.
 During 2018 around 908.7 cases/100,000 people were reported.
 Adams, El Paso, and Arapahoe counties were two of the most affected regions in Colorado for all common sexually transmitted diseases (STDs), including syphilis, gonorrhea, and chlamydia.
 It is worth noting that Denver has been reporting the highest gonorrhea and syphilis rates in Colorado since 2017.